 Once you have done this, you are ready to create the second story where the manually drawn shed dormer will be created.

 To create the second floor

-- Select Build> Floor> Build New Floor , choose to Derive the 2nd Floor plan from the 1st Floor plan and click OK to display the Floor 2 Defaults dialog.
+- Select Build> Floor> Build New Floor , choose to Derive new 2nd floor plan from the 1st floor plan, then click OK to display the Floor 2 Defaults dialog.

 Now you are ready to create the knee walls in your plan.

 Knee Walls are a bit like Attic Walls in that they are not meant to generate to full ceiling height.
 Instead, they build upward until they encounter a roof plane.
 Unlike Attic Walls, however, Knee Walls are used in the interior of a structure, typically to separate unused areas from rooms on the upper floor of a story-and-a-half structure.